-12. Training
+10. Training

-- 12.1 Staff who are responsible for supporting pupils with medical needs will receive suitable and sufficient training to do so. - 12.2 The training will be identified during the development or review of IHPs.
-Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed. - 12.3 The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the Principal.
-Training will be kept up to date. - 12.4 The training will: - a) Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils. - b) Fulfil the requirements in the IHPs. - c) Help staff to understand the specific medical conditions they are being asked to deal with, their implications and preventative measures.
+- 10.1 Staff who are responsible for supporting pupils with medical needs will receive suitable and sufficient training to do so. - 10.2 The training will be identified during the development or review of IHPs.
+Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed. - 10.3 he relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the principal.
+Training will be kept up to date. - 10.4 The training will - a) Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils. - b) Fulfil the requirements in the IHPs. - c) Help staff to understand the specific medical conditions they are being asked to deal with, their implications and preventative measures.

-13. Record keeping
+11. Record keeping

-- 13.1 The Trust Board will ensure that written records are kept of all medicine administered to pupils.
-Parents will be informed if their pupil has been unwell at the Academy. - 13.2 IHPs are kept in a readily accessible place that all staff are aware of.
+- 11.1 The Trust Board will ensure that written records are kept of all medicine administered to pupils.
+Parents will be informed if their pupil has been unwell at the Academy. - 11.2 IHPs are kept in a readily accessible place that all staff are aware of.

-14. Liability and indemnity
+12. Liability and indemnity

-- 14.1 The board will ensure that the appropriate level of insurance is in place and appropriately reflects trust's / Academy's level of risk. - 14.2 The Trust is a member of the RPA and all records relating to accident/injury at work are retained in line with the IRMS toolkit advice and guidance.
+- 12.1 The board will ensure that the appropriate level of insurance is in place and appropriately reflects the Trust's / Academy's level of risk. - 12.2 The Trust is a member of the RPA and all records relating to accident/injury at work are retained in line with the IRMS toolkit advice and guidance.

-15. Complaints
+13. Complaints

-15.1 Parents with a complaint about their child's medical condition should discuss these directly with the Principal in the first instance.
+13.1 Parents with a complaint about their child's medical condition should discuss these directly with the Principal in the first instance.
 If the Principal cannot resolve the matter, they will direct parents to the trust's complaints procedure.

-16. Monitoring arrangements
+14. Monitoring

-16.1 This policy will be reviewed annually and approved by the Trust Board annually.
+14.1 This policy will be reviewed annually and approved by the Trust Board annually.

-17. Links to other policies
+15. Links to other policies